getapper/generator-g-next/README.md

 Execute `npx create-next-app@latest` with support for NPM, TypeScript in the current directory (so you should first create a repo, clone locally, and run this command inside this repo).

+### yo g-next:aws-scheduler
+**dependencies: pkg-core.**\
+Thanks to this command is possible to create a new aws scheduler and select as a target an api destination, in particular:

+-It should add a new destination role if none existing or if the user wants to create a new one

+-It should add a new scheduler role if none existing or if the user wants to create a new one

+-It should add a new connection if none existing or if the user wants to create a new one

+-It should create a new event bus if none existing or if the user wants to create a new one

+-It should create a target for the selected api destination

+-It should add in the endpoint folder all the necessary files in order to manage the ajax calls

+-It should create a new scheduler and a new rule with the invocation rate selected

+### yo g-next:aws-update-schedule
+**dependencies: pkg-core.**\
+It updates the status or the invocation Rate of a specified scheduler

+### yo g-next:aws-delete-scheduler
+**dependencies: pkg-core.**\
+It deletes a specified scheduler and also all the rules and apiDestinations linked to him.

 ### yo g-next:pkg-core

 **Thanks to this package you will get basic linting support with eslint + prettier and initialize GeNYG configuration.**\